Weight management for adults

 - Leicestershire Partnership Trust Nutrition and Dietetics Service

-Tier 3 Specialist weight management services
+Specialist weight management services

-Type 2 diabetes remission pilot
+Type 2 diabetes remission service

 This is a service for patients with type 2 diabetes who are overweight or obese.
 It is designed to help patients reduce their weight and stabilise their Hba1c.
 This 12-month programme is designed to support people to improve their diabetes control, reduce diabetes-related medication and in some cases, put their Type 2 diabetes into remission.